Early rejection, 'mentor' Iniesta & Celtic stardom - Kyogo's story

 Ange Postecoglou, then at the helm of Yokohama Marinos, was among the admirers as Kyogo's talent rocketed, accumulating 49 goals and 18 assists in 111 appearances for Vissel.

 Celtic were still reeling from the chaos and calamity of the failed 10-in-a-row season.
-With Odsonne Edouard soon to depart, the club needed a striker to hang their hopes upon.
-Enter Kyogo, who has come to embody the Postecoglou project with his exhaustive work rate, dynamism, and quality.
+With Odsonne Edouard soon to depart, the club needed a striker to hang upon their hopes.

+Enter Kyogo, who has come to embody the Postecoglou project with his exhaustive work-rate, dynamism, and quality.

-The striker ended his debut campaign in Scotland with 20 goals in 33 games, missing three-and-a-half months with a hamstring injury.
+The striker ended his debut campaign in Scotland with 20 goals in 33 games, despite missing three-and-a-half months with a hamstring injury.

 This term he has kicked on again.
 In big games, Kyogo comes up with big goals.

-He has a knack scoring against Rangers - there was the last-gasp equaliser at Ibrox in January, the match-winning double in the League Cup final, another brace in the 3-2 league win last month.
+He has a knack of scoring against Rangers - there was the last-gasp equaliser at Ibrox in January, the match-winning double in the League Cup final and another brace in the 3-2 league win last month.

-And it was apt that when Celtic were toiling against Heart at Tynecastle on Sunday, it was the 28-year-old who again stepped up, netting his 30th of the season and reaching a half-century of goals for the club to secure their second title under Postecoglou.
+And it was apt that when Celtic were toiling against Hearts at Tynecastle on Sunday, it was their Japan star who again stepped up, netting his 30th of the season - and reaching a half-century of goals for the club - to secure their second title under Postecoglou.

-Kyogo's stats set him apart.
 He is the Premiership's leading scorer this season on 24 and has the highest shot conversion rate (29.6%) while averaging a goal every 90 minutes, also a league best.
 His expected goals (xG) is just 18.72, amplifying his ability to convert difficult chances.

-The Japanese is the first Celtic player since Moussa Dembele in the treble-winning season of 2016-17 to reach 30 goals, and has even invited debate over whether he is the club's best striker since Henrik Larsson.
+The Japanese is the first Celtic player since Moussa Dembele in the treble-winning season of 2016-17 to reach 30 goals, and has even invited debate over whether he is the club's best striker since Swede Henrik Larsson.

+"He's such a huge figure for Celtic," says former Scotland midfielder Michael Stewart.

 International travails for a humble hero